ChrisAntley1/Speak-to-Lichess/README.md

 ## Using this Extension

-Now that you have provided an API key, the extension is ready for use.
-It's recommended that you play a rapid, classical, or correspondence game against the computer first to get a feel for the extension.
+It's recommended that you play a rapid, classical, or correspondence game against the computer first to get a feel for the speech recognition and dictating squares.
 Be sure to read the "Successful Dictation" section below.

 The 'ctrl' key is used for either 'toggle' or 'push-to-talk' recording.
 You should see the message at the bottom right of the board change to 'listening...' when the extension is recording.
-Say your move clearly.
+Clearly say your move out loud.
 When you are finished speaking, the extension will attempt to use your processed voice data to create a valid chess move.
 You should see a 'success' or 'failure' message below the board.
 You can also view the console (f12) for more info.

-Correctly interprets 'capture', 'take', 'short', 'long', 'castle', 'promote', 'equals' into chess notation.
-Note that supplemental words such as 'capture' and 'promote' can be omitted.
+Correctly interprets 'capture', 'take', 'short', 'long', 'castle', 'promote', and 'equals' into chess notation.
+Note that supplemental words such as 'capture' and 'promote' are not necessary.

 ## Successful Dictation